| GMP and Mac OS |

 tried, none has worked properly.
 The most common problem is that the compiler

-Here is a partial list of problems we've run into recently:
+Here are a few example of serious problems we've run into:

 Apple uses unique conventions for position independent code (PIC) on